 -Motion Technologies manufactures brake components, shock absorbers and damping technologies for the global automotive, truck, trailer, public bus and rail transportation markets.
-It has KONI brand for shock absorbers and dampers.
+It has the KONI brand for shock absorbers and dampers.

 -Interconnect Solutions manufactures and designs a wide range of highly engineered harsh environment connector solutions for global customers for the aerospace and defense, industrial and transportation, oil and gas, and medical markets.
-It has Cannon and VEAM brands.
+It has the Cannon and VEAM brands.

 -Control Technologies manufactures natural gas regulators for cars and trucks.
 It has Conoflow brand.

--Listed on NY Stock Exchange.
+-Listed on the New York Stock Exchange.

 Hydraulic shock absorbers